4 Tips for Mountain Bike Riding on Different Types of Terrain

 Tip #4: Loose Gravel

 In loose gravel, power pedal through soft spots to avoid stalling.
 Be careful of transitioning onto gravel at high speeds, brake early and arrive softly.
+If you reach a chunky, rocky section that looks like it could potentially puncture your tires slow down as you enter but keep enough momentum to contiue through the feature/terrain.
+Remember always keep your eyes ahead of you, and choose the smoothest line.

 Each trail surface teaches you something new about riding and balance.
 Don't be afraid to venture out, but be smart about it.
 Remember, brake carefully before you roll over tricky bits, and steady as she goes in the mud otherwise you'll be a little dirty.